TIBCOSoftware/snappydata/docs/howto.md

     snSession.sql("CREATE TABLE AIRLINEREF USING row AS (SELECT CODE, " + "DESCRIPTION FROM STAGING_AIRLINEREF)")
 ```
-Join the the sample table and reference table to find out which airlines arrive on schedule
+**Join the the sample table and reference table to find out which airlines arrive on schedule**:

 ```
     result = snSession.sql("select AVG(ArrDelay) arrivalDelay, " +